shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/closed_vpc.md

 ## Set up a VPC with private subnets in your S3 bucket AWS region

 You will need to deploy a private VPC with the required VPC endpoints.
-We provide an [Private VPC CloudFormatiom Template](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc.yml) as a starting point.
+We provide a [private VPC CloudFormation template](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc.yml) as a starting point.
 The template creates a VPC with 2 private subnets and the required VPC endpoints.

 ## Set up access from your site network to your AWS VPC